binary-com/academy/_posts/pt/2015-12-16-bitcoin-added-to-Binarycoms-payment-methods.md

 title: Bitcoin Added to Binary.com’s Payment Methods
 permalink: /pt-bitcoin-added-to-Binarycoms-payment-methods/
 excerpt: "We are pleased to announce the addition of a new payment method on Binary.com: Bitcoin.
 This latest addition expands the number of payment methods now available to our traders, as a way of catering further to your own individual needs and preferences..."
+lang: pt
 ---

 We are pleased to announce the addition of a new payment method on Binary.com: [Bitcoin](https://bitcoin.org/en).

 This latest addition expands the number of [payment methods](http://bit.ly/1lOK1nY) now available to our traders, as a way of catering further to your own individual needs and preferences.